Links are another fundamental component in a Data Vault, forming the core of the raw vault along with Hubs and Satellites.

 Adding the metadata¶

-Now we need to provide some metadata to the link macro.
+Let's look at the metadata we need to provide to the link macro.

-Next, we define the columns which we would like to bring from the source.
+We provide the column names which we would like to select from the staging area (

 Using our knowledge of what columns we need in our